infrabrew/swiftllm/README.md

   }'
 ```

 You can also open a browser-based chat UI by pointing [Open WebUI](https://github.com/open-webui/open-webui) at `http://localhost:8000`.
+Responses stream token-by-token as they are generated, and reasoning models that emit `<think>` blocks (such as Qwen3) show their chain of thought in Open WebUI's collapsible reasoning panel.

 > **Want to add a password?** Add `--api-key my-secret-key` to the serve command, then include `-H "Authorization: Bearer my-secret-key"` in your requests.

+> **Want higher-quality answers?** Add `--rlm` (structured self-checking) and/or `--dense-verification` (confidence gating with automatic regeneration) to the serve command.
+These apply to non-streaming requests, where the extra latency is acceptable.
+See [Quality Pipeline for Serve & Chat](#quality-pipeline-for-serve--chat).

 ---